HR advice ahead of workplace Christmas party season! – HR Buddy

 - Attendance at work – To cover employees who contemplate not attending for work the day after the Christmas party;

-- Grievance and disciplinary – If a case arises where there is misconduct, or an employee has a work-related grievance.
+- Grievance procedure and disciplinary procedure– If a case arises where there is misconduct, or an employee has a work-related grievance.

 Employers need to keep in mind: